ryu1kn/sandbox--dialogflow/app/README.md

     ```sh
     export GOOGLE_APPLICATION_CREDENTIALS=/path/to/key.json
     node local-run <sheet id> <range on sheet>
     ```

+    You can use your user's temporary credentials to run the script locally.

+    ```sh
+    gcloud auth application-default login
+    export GOOGLE_APPLICATION_CREDENTIALS=~/.config/gcloud/application_default_credentials.json
+    ```

 For example, there is a public sheet used in Google Sheets' doc, with this sheet,